likhia/ocp4.7-workshop/lab-workshop-content/workshop/content/exercises/06-resourcemgmt.md

 * Click on the `console`.

-* Please switch project to `resourcemanagement-%username%`.
-The user is assigned with cluster-admin role for this resourcemanagement-%username% project so that the user is able to create reource quota and limit range.
+* Please switch project to `%username%-resourcemanagement`.
+The user is assigned with cluster-admin role for this %username%-resourcemanagement project so that the user is able to create reource quota and limit range.

 * Navigate to **Administration** -> **Resource Quota** and click on **Create Resource Quota**.
 Change the value of `requests.memory`, `limits.cpu` and `limits.memory` as below and click on **Create**
 ![resource management 8](./images/06/resourcemanagement-8.png)